Mon – Sun: 24/7 Plumbing

 Inspect the Tap Closely

-Check for any visible signs of leakage around the faucet spout, tap handles, or valve body.
-Look for water stains, mineral build-up, or dripping water.
+Have a look for any clear signs of leaks around the spout, handles, or valve body.
+Keep an eye out for water stains, mineral deposits, or any dripping water.

 Listen for the Leak

 Turn off the water supply and let the tap drain completely.
-In a quiet environment, you may be able to hear the faint sound of water escaping, which can help locate the leak’s origin.
+In a quiet environment, you may hear the faint sound of water escaping, which can help locate the leak’s origin.

 Check the Tap Components